-Hospice Muskoka needs help to maintain the framework that allows our programs and services to grow and respond to the needs of our South Muskoka community.
+Hospice Muskoka needs help to maintain the framework that allows our programs and services to grow and respond to the needs of our South and West Muskoka community.
 We receive a small operating stipend from the Ministry of Health that represents about 30% of the operating budget.
 The rest of our resources come from the generosity of our community.
 Hospice Helpers can provide a wide array of support:

 Hospice Muskoka is a registered not-for-profit organization that is an authorized charity under the Income Tax laws of Canada.
 The By-laws of the organization lay out the governance policy and the directors are entrusted to ensure operations, programs and activities conform to the Mission, Values, Vision, Charitable Objects, and the By-Laws.
 The Board also must ensure that Directors meet their fiduciary responsibilities, the organization remains solvent and, has the infrastructure and resources (both financial and human) to be able to meet all of its objectives.
 The only constant is change, especially within the health care and community support service sectors during the most sweeping transformation in health care since the inception of universal health care.
 We are on the edge of a Baby Boomer Tsunami which will create challenges in serving our aging population, and providing quality end-of-life care that meets the National Standards for Hospice Palliative Care.
 Consequently, ongoing monitoring and updating the organizations Strategic Plan is essential.